lulujianjie/efficient-person-generation-for-reid/README.md

 # Towards Efficient Data Generation for Person ReID
-Paper: "Towards Efficient Data Generation for Person Re-Identification" (under review)
+Paper: "Towards Efficient Data Generation for Person Re-Identification" (accepted by IEEE Trans on Multimedia)

 This temporary repository holds the codebase, data, and models for our paper.